ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

       ```
       added to NFT queue 10
       ```
-   -  Wait until all NFTs are processed (means thay the last token with id of total supply will be notified "added to NFT queue")
+   -  Wait until all NFTs are processed (means that the last token with id of total supply will be notified "added to NFT queue")
-   - Note: if in any case the script is stopped in the middle of the process, kindly check log to see the last token id has the issue and then we can reopen the script to reconfig the from parameter to this last-processed token id.
+   - **Note:** if in any case the script is stopped in the middle of the process, kindly check log to see the last token id has the issue and then we can reopen the script to reconfig the from parameter to this last-processed token id.
 The script will cache at this token id instead of running from the first token id.
    - Press Ctrl-C to exit the process when it is done.

 3. Check PMP collection on FE

-In this step, we try to mint some NFT from PMP launchpad project and check PMP collection to see if it is displayed smoothly after caching.
+In this step, we try to mint some NFTs from PMP launchpad project and check PMP collection to see if it is displayed smoothly after caching.

 - Open FE and use delopyment account
 - Do steps to mint some PMP NFTs